-Assuming the presence of a quorum, the election of Directors (Proposal 1) will require the affirmative vote of the holders of a majority of the shares entitled to vote in the election of directors and represented in person or by proxy.
+Assuming the presence of a quorum, the election of the two (2) nominees for Class II directors to serve on the Company's board of directors until the Company's 2024 annual meeting of shareholders or until their respective successor or successors are duly elected and qualified or until their earlier death, resignation or removal (Proposal 1) will require the affirmative vote of the holders of a majority of the shares entitled to vote in the election of directors and represented by means of remote communication or by proxy at the annual meeting.

-Assuming the presence of a quorum, the ratification of Weaver and Tidwell, L.L.P.'s appointment as the Company's independent registered public accounting firm (Proposal 2) will require the affirmative vote of the majority of the shares entitled to vote and represented in person or by proxy.
+Assuming the presence of a quorum, the ratification of the appointment of Weaver and Tidwell, L.L.P. as the independent registered public accounting firm of the Company for the year ending December 31, 2021 (Proposal 2) will require the affirmative vote of the majority of the shares entitled to vote and represented by means of remote communication or by proxy at the annual meeting.